Nbeites/jenkins-sonarqube-compose/README.md

             EXAMPLE : host machine -> docker:x:998:root ; container -> docker:x:998:jenkins (THIS WORKS), just run the DockerFile that is
             in this project in jenkins-docker

-            - ADDAPT THE DOCKERFILE DEPOENDING ON GROUP ID DOCKER OF HOST MACHINE
+            - ADAPT THE DOCKERFILE DEPENDING ON GROUP ID DOCKER OF HOST MACHINE

             If does not work, try executing the following command outside container : sudo systemctl restart docker And try again...